 Safflower does not have the taste profile of saffron.
 It is far more subtle, almost bland.
 This means it can be added reliably for the vibrant yellow color, but not to enhance flavor.
 So think about using it in combination with other herbs and spices to replicate the benefits of saffron.
 A pinch of saffron would need about six times as much safflower for color, then add a teaspoon of honey for the sweetness.
 This can be added to white wine when you brown off some onions and safflower.

-Sometimes called achiot the seeds can be ground and used in oil infusions or as a flavor added during the cooking of dishes like paella.
+Sometimes called achiot or poor man’s saffron the seeds can be ground and used in oil infusions or as a flavor added during the cooking of dishes like paella.
 The vibrant color that achiot seeds produce is really appetizing and you will find the subtle flavor does not interfere with a dishes deeper aromas and taste.
 It is not expensive and can be stored for many years.

 Mix the seeds with boiled water and let them infuse during the steeping process for around 30 minutes.
 The colored water can then be added into paella or bouillabaisse.
 This will be something you can scale up or down depending on depth of flavor required but measurements should be in the ratio of one cup water to 2 heaped teaspoons of seeds.
 If you want to make up an oil the same quantities will need to be added and the seeds gently toasted in the oil over a medium heat.
 Once the seeds sizzle and crack toss them in the oil and remove from the heat.
 Wait until the oil has cooled and remove the seeds.
 Decant into a sterilized air tight container and store in a cool dry place for up to 3 months.

-- Marigold / Calendula petals can be harvested and dried through the year, however they do store well once dried.
+Marigold / Calendula petals can be harvested and dried through the year, however they do store well once dried.
 We grow ours easily in the UK and they thrive in warm, sunny spots even self seeding.
 What makes them a great substitute for saffron is how easily they will bring the strong color to dishes.
-We have an article about how easy marigolds are to grow and harvest as well as dry the petals.

 The actual cost will never be reduced for this labor intensive crop, but a little goes a long way indeed.
 So thinking about using your substitutes until your crop grows enough to harvest can be a great option.